 Nobody will notice that the stripes aren’t all the same width.
 Especially if you’re putting furniture in front of the bottom part of the all anyway.
 It probably goes without saying, but you do need to consider your moldings.
 If you have crown molding (I didn’t in this room) measure from the bottom of the molding to the top of the base trim.
 That way you don’t have one skinny stripe at the top and one fat stripe at the bottom.

 5. Invest in good masking tape (and a few other optional items).
 You want to use tape that sticks to the wall really well so your colors don’t bleed together too much and get all wiggly on the edges.
 You don’t want tape that will leave sticky goo on your walls or rip the sheetrock off in the removal process.
-I like the blue painters tape from 3M.
+I like the blue painters tape from 3M, and I’ve used Frogtape with success, as well.
 There is a reason it’s called “painter’s tape”.
 Make life easier and use it.